A Two-Week Journey on EuroHPC Leonardo

 BiLSTM upgrades

-We started by retraining our BiLSTM-CRF architecture on Leonardo.
-This was not just about using faster hardware.
-We ran systematic experiments across multiple configurations: different layer depths, hard negative mining, confidence filtering, and multilingual data balancing.
+We started by retraining our BiLSTM-CRF architecture on Leonardo, running systematic experiments across multiple configurations: different layer depths, hard negative mining, confidence filtering, and multilingual data balancing.

 The result is DKSplit v0.3.1, now available on PyPI and Github.

-On our benchmark of 1,000 randomly sampled newly registered .com domains, the improvement looks modest: 85.0% versus 82.8% in the previous version.
+On our real world test set of 1,000 randomly sampled newly registered .com domains, the improvement looks modest: 85.0% versus 82.8% in the previous version.
 But the numbers hide qualitative gains.
 The new model recognizes more brand names correctly.
 It handles European languages better.
 It makes fewer embarrassing mistakes on common patterns.

 These are exactly the cases where world knowledge matters.
-The BiLSTM learned these patterns from our training data, which was generated using state-of-the-art LLMs.
+The BiLSTM learned these patterns from our training data, which was generated using the strongest available LLMs.
 In a sense, the LLM knowledge is already distilled into the small model.

 LLM experiments